-Iceland manages what most other nations have failed at – to preserve the integrity of its history and culture while simultaneously moving with the times.
-At the same time, the incredible landscapes of this beautiful island remain relatively unspoiled due to the respect and regard in which Icelanders hold the natural world.
-Few visitors fail to be absolutely bowled over by this utterly unique location, but a place so different from the global norms can be a bit of an unknown quantity.
+Iceland manages what most other nations have failed at – to preserve the integrity of its history and culture while simultaneously moving forward with the times.
+At the same time, the incredible landscapes of this beautiful island remain relatively unspoiled.
+In fact, Icelanders strive to show respect and regard for the natural world.
+Visitors from around the world regularly fall in love with this utterly unique location.
+However, a place so different from the global norms is a bit of an unknown.
 Here, therefore, is a short guide to Iceland.

 Geologically speaking, Iceland is really quite young.
-The island is one of the ‘newest’ pieces of land on the face of the planet – which is to say that it is a youthful 16-18 million years old (a baby, in geological terms).
+The island is one of the ‘newest’ pieces of land on the face of the planet.
+This is to say that it is a youthful 16-18 million years old (a baby, in geological terms).
 Its relative youth along with its positioning between the Eurasian and North American tectonic plates means that Iceland has a lot of tectonic activity – but don’t worry!
-Most of this is beneficial (its geothermal activity that blesses Iceland with its famed hot springs), and the volcanic landscape is a great contributor to some of Iceland’s most breathtaking scenery.
+Most of this is only beneficial (its geothermal activity that blesses Iceland with its famed hot springs).
+In fact, the volcanic landscape is a great contributor to some of Iceland’s most breathtaking scenery.

 Subscribe To Our newsletter